-- Up to 32 hours per year of in-home respite services for non-MDCP STAR Kids members in Nueces and Hidalgo service delivery areas.
-Members are eligible for respite services upon completion of the annual STAR Kids Screening and Assessment (SAI) and return of the signed Individual Service Plan (ISP).
-Members must be up to date with their Texas Health Steps checkups.
-Services must be pre-authorized by Superior's Service Coordination Department. - Inpatient Follow-up Incentive Program.
-Members ages 6 to 20 years who complete a follow-up doctor visit within 7 days of leaving the hospital for an inpatient behavioral health or substance abuse stay will receive a \$20 rewards card and journal.
-Members are eligible to receive this Value-added Service one time per year. - Joy for AllTM.
-Eligible STAR Kids members enrolled in Behavioral Health Disease Management for at least 30 days can receive a Joy for AllTM battery-operated plush companion pet.
+- Inpatient Follow-up Incentive Program.
+Members 6 to 20 years old who complete a follow-up doctor visit within 7 days of leaving the hospital for an inpatient behavioral health or substance abuse stay will receive a \$20 rewards card and journal.
+Members are eligible to receive this Value-added Service one time per year. - Joy for All[TM].
+Eligible STAR Kids members enrolled in Behavioral Health Disease Management for at least 30 days can receive a Joy for All[TM] battery-operated plush companion pet.
 Value-added Service must be authorized by Superior's Service Coordination Department.
 Limited to one per member lifetime. - My Health Pays® Rewards Program.
 Superior's My Health Pays®, a rewards program that offers financial, non-cash incentives for members.
 Members are limited to 1 reward per health-related activity per year.
 Rewards include: - -\$20 for members who get their Texas Health Steps checkup within 90 days of joining Superior.
-Limited to 1 reward per member per year. - -\$120 for members birth to 15 months that get all 6 Texas Health Steps checkups on schedule. - -\$20 per checkup for members ages 3-20 years who get their annual Texas Health Steps checkup each year. - -\$20 for female members 18-20 years old who get their annual well woman exam. - -\$10 for members 18-20 years old who get their annual flu shot.
+Limited to 1 reward per member per year. - -\$120 for members birth to 15 months that get all 6 Texas Health Steps checkups on schedule. - -\$20 per checkup for members 3 to 20 years old who get their annual Texas Health Steps checkup each year. - -\$20 for female members 18 to 20 years old who get their annual well woman exam. - -\$10 for members 18 to 20 years old who get their annual flu shot.